-The scale of the industry is huge - around 15,000 thoroughbred foals are bred each year in Australia, and a similar number of standard bred foals are born nationally.
+The scale of the industry is huge -- around 15,000 thoroughbred foals are bred each year in Australia, and a similar number of standard bred foals are born nationally.

-Around 31,000 thoroughbreds and a similar number of Standardbreds will be 'in training' or racing at anyone time in Australia.
+Around 31,000 thoroughbreds and a similar number of Standardbreds will be 'in training' or racing at any one time in Australia.

-The feeding of high concentrate diets (grains) fed during training rather than extended grazing, leads to gastric ulcers - a study of race horses at Randwick (NSW) found that 89% had stomach ulcers, and many of the horses had deep, bleeding ulcers within 8 weeks of the commencement of their training (Newby J, "Welfare issues raised by racehorse ulcer study", The Veterinarian, March 2000).
+The feeding of high concentrate diets (grains) fed during training rather than extended grazing, often leads to gastric ulcers.
+A study of racehorses at Randwick (NSW) found that 89% had stomach ulcers, and many of the horses had deep, bleeding ulcers within 8 weeks of the commencement of their training (Newby J, Welfare issues raised by racehorse ulcer study, The Veterinarian, March 2000).

-'Jumps racing' is one of the many fates for 'failed’ thoroughbred racing horses (particularly in Victoria and South Australia).
-Statistics over many years have shown that the jumps races have a much higher and unacceptable level of fatalities—up to 20 times more—than that of flat races.
-This is not surprising when you have 9 or ten horses jumping a series of one meter high fences together at speed.
+Jumps racing is one of the many fates for 'failed' and 'retired' thoroughbred racing horses (particularly in Victoria and South Australia).
+Statistics over many years have shown that jumps races are even more dangerous and harmful for horses, with up to 20 times more fatalities than flat races.
+This is not surprising when you have a group of horses being pushed to jump a series of one metre high fences together at speed.